xingtianma/xingtianma/README.md

-## Hi!
+## Hi, I'm Kevin!

-My name is Xingtian, but feel free to call me Kevin!

-I'm a current senior at Northeastern University studying Computer Science (Software Concentration) and I have a passion for creating projects that people actually use.
+I'm a current senior at Northeastern University studying Computer Science (Software), and looking to graduate in 2026.
+I've previously worked at Northeastern University ITS as a Junior ServiceNow Software Developer and at AA Technology as a Software Engineer Intern.

+I have a strong passion for creating projects that people actually use.
 Whether it's a second saved everyday, or a minute, or an hour, I wish to build products that make people's lives easier.

-If you have any questions, feel free to contact me at ma.xing@northeastern.edu
 <!--
 **xingtianma/xingtianma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.